 Acknowledgments

 The authors thank Noé Cuvelier, Bart Soens and Jesse Vandenbussche for their assistance with the experimental work.
 We would also like to thank Dieter Ebert, Meghan Duffy and Justyna Wolinska for their help with the oomycete characterization.
+In addition, we thank Mathilde Scheifleer and Bertanne Visser for their constructive comments and improvement of the manuscript.

 Funding